iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 ## Configuration
 Currently, finding the token is the biggest problem.
+One option to extract the token is using this utility: https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor

-PLease follow the instruction in the Link:
+Otherwise please follow the instruction in the Link:

 [Token tutorial](https://www.smarthomeassistent.de/token-auslesen-roborock-s6-roborock-s5-xiaomi-mi-robot-xiaowa/).